Longzea/CeloAssist-Tutorial/README.md

 You would then access the user's account by utilizing the web3 object and kit instance that have been created.

-After creating the new kit instance, use the method kit.web3.eth.getAccounts() to get an array of the connected user's addresses.
-Use the first address from this array and set it as the default user address by using kit.defaultAccount.
+After creating the new kit instance, use the method `kit.web3.eth.getAccounts()` to get an array of the connected user's addresses.
+Use the first address from this array and set it as the default user address by using `kit.defaultAccount`.
 This will allow the address to be used globally in the DApp.

 Now, create an asynchronous function called `getBalance` that retrieves the user's balance and updates the corresponding state variables